tesla-cu/website/content/authors/olga_doronina/_index.md

 ---
  I'm currently working on data-driven turbulence modeling using an Approximate Bayesian Computation (ABC) approach.
- I'm really interested in Data Analysis, Bayesian statistics, and Machine Learning and how they can be used to improve turbulence simulations.
+ I'm really interested in Data Analysis, Bayesian statistics, Machine Learning and how they can be used to improve turbulence simulations.

  I graduated from the Moscow Institute of Physics and Technology (MIPT) in 2012 with a B.S. in Applied